“I have the need, the need for speed.” – Top Gun

 - Vertical networks as well as horizontal networks to encourage collaboration.

-- Company-wide alignment of KPIs around the metrics surrounding speed and customer value so you don’t focus on one at the expense of another.
+- Company-wide alignment around the metrics surrounding speed and customer value so you don’t focus on one at the expense of another.

 - Identifying, reducing or removing, where possible business rules and sign offs that can be a roadblock to delivery.